hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 ### Test Configuration

--   Test run Config Properties: Configuration properties are set in the application-default.yml file located under /src/test/resources utilizing the spring boot application context for DI logic.
+-   Test Run Config Properties: Configuration properties are set in the `application-default.yml` file located under `/src/test/resources` utilizing the spring boot application context for DI logic.
 Properties include

+    -   emitBackgroundMessages - Flag to set if background messages should be emitted.
+For OPS use in non production environments
+    -   existingTopicNum - a preexisting default topic number that can be used when no topicId is specified in a test.
+Used initially by @SubscribeOnly test
+    -   maxTinyBarTransactionFee - The maximum transaction fee you're willing to pay on a transaction
     -   messageTimeout - number of seconds to wait on messages representing transactions (default is 20)
-    -   nodeId - main node id to submit transactions to in 'x.y.z' format (refer to https://docs.hedera.com/guides/testnet/nodes or https://docs.hedera.com/guides/mainnet/address-book)
-    -   nodeAddress - node domain or IP address (refer to https://docs.hedera.com/guides/testnet/nodes or https://docs.hedera.com/guides/mainnet/address-book or set to 'testnet' or 'mainnet' for automatic sdk handling)
     -   mirrorNodeAddress - mirror node grpc server (refer to https://docs.hedera.com/guides/docs/mirror-node-api/hedera-consensus-service-api-1)
+    -   network - The desired Hedera network environment to point to.
+Options currently include MAINNET, PREVIEWNET, TESTNET (default) and OTHER.
+Set to OTHER to point to a custom environment.
+    -   nodes - A map of custom nodes to be used by SDK.
+This is made up of accountId (e.g. 0.0.1000) and host (e.g. 127.0.0.1) key-value pairs
     -   operatorId - account id on network 'x.y.z' format
     -   operatorKey - account private key, to be used for signing transaction and client identification #Be careful with showing this, do not check this value in.
-    -   emitBackgroundMessages - Flag to set if background messages should be emitted.
-For OPS use in non production environments
-    -   existingTopicNum - a pre existing default topic number that can be used when no topicId is specified in a test.
-Used initially by @SubscribeOnly test
+    -   restPollingProperties
+        -   baseUrl - The host url to the mirrorNode e.g. https://testnet.mirrornode.hedera.com/api/v1
+        -   delay - The time to wait in between failed REST API calls
+        -   maxAttempts - The maximum number of attempts when calling a REST API endpoint and receiving a 404
+    -   retrieveAddressBook - Whether to download the address book from the network and use those nodes over the default nodes.
+Populating `hedera.mirror.test.acceptance.nodes` will take priority over this.
     -   subscribeRetries - number of times client should retryable on supported failures
     -   subscribeRetryOffPeriod - number of milliseconds client should wait before retrying on a retryable failure